-How to Communicate your IT Strategy to Key Stakeholders
+How to get The Board on-board with your IT Strategy

 Skillfully communicating IT Strategy is just as important for the business as describing any other plan.